 It’s a pretty laid-back adventure and not too physically demanding.
 It’s probably one of the most relaxed kayaking trips I’ve had, with stunning scenery all round.

-Stay here: Cabarete was one of my favourite places to stay, it has a kitesurfing vibe and laid back bars and restaurants.
+Stay here: Cabarete was one of the best places to stay on my trip.
+It has a kitesurfing vibe and laid back bars and restaurants.
 I recommend staying at Hotel Villa Taina and eating/drinking at Onno’s Bar.

 Dudu Lagoon Cenote